Commandaria: Authentication

 Currently Commandaria holds a protected designation of origin (PDO) within the European Union, the United States and Canada.
 By Cypriot legislation passed on 2 March 1990, it is only produced in a collection of 14 neighbouring villages: Agios Georgios, Agios Konstantinos, Agios Mamas, Agios Pavlos, Apsiou, Gerasa, Doros, Zoopigi, Kalo Chorio, Kapilio, Laneia, Louvaras, Monagri and Silikou.
 The designated area has assumed the name of the Commandaria Region and is located on the south-facing slopes of the Troödos Mountains at an altitude of 500-900m within the Limassol District.
 Only grapes from vineyards that have been planted for at least 4 years are allowed.
 Vine training must follow the goblet method and watering is prohibited.
 The grape harvest may only commence after the vine products commission of Cyprus has given the green light, based on the average sugar content of the grapes.
 Xinisteri grapes must demonstrate a sugar content of 212 g/L whilst Mavro can only qualify with a reading of 258 g/L and above.
 The sugar concentration is then raised by laying the grapes in the sun, usually for 7–10 days, to a strict window of 390 to 450g/L.

+In addition to regulatory protections, the Commandaria region has been featured in contemporary travel and wine coverage through the “Commandaria Wine Route”, which links wineries and heritage sites and includes organized visits, tastings and cultural events.

-In February 2006, the Wine Products Association of Cyprus selected an official Commandaria wine glass, manufactured by Riedel, an Austrian wine glass company.
+In February 2006, an event was celebrated in conjunction with Wine Products Association of Cyprus and the official Commandaria wine glass was selected, from the Diva collection with code number 8015/4, manufactured by Schott-Zwiesel, the Bavarian wine glass company.